 You’ll generally pay your premium every month, all at once.
 Your health plan premium is separate from any other bills you may get from your doctor or insurance.

 The primary policyholder is generally in charge of paying the entire premium.
 This means that if you get health insurance from a parent or spouse, it’s up to them to pay everyone’s bill.
-Even if your health insurer lets different plan members help pay, the final responsibility falls to the main policyholder.
+Even if your health insurer lets different plan members help pay, the final responsibility falls to the primary policyholder.

 Average Health Insurance Premiums